 “Hostels are built on the idea of community and sharing.
-Travellers never know from one day to the next who’ll they meet or where they might end up.””
+Travelers never know from one day to the next who’ll they meet or where they might end up.”
 These are the words of Alexandre E. Petri.
-But based on own experience, I couldn’t have said it better.
-And that’s why I love staying in them when I travel.
-But now I wonder – will it ever be the same post-COVID19?
-Continue reading How Hostels Are Surviving COVID-19
+Based on my own experience, I couldn’t have said it better.
+That’s why I love staying in hostels when I travel.
+But now I am wondering – will it ever be the same post-COVID?
+I am eagerly looking forward to 2021 to find out… Continue reading How Hostels are Trying to Survive COVID-19

 We want them to learn about the world on their own and to handle awkward or challenging situations.
 We also want them to be safe and to feel protected.
 How do we balance these two needs?